void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

 ### Notice

-This article is being activey edited and ammended for both grammer and to answer new questions as they come up.
+This article is being actively edited and amended for both grammar and to answer new questions as they come up.

   * 12:05 PST - Feedback from IRC for English, clarification of the timeline of xtraeme's resignation and subsequent ban.

+  * 12:17 PST - Correct innaccuracies in the musl section.
+My understanding of the bug was incorrect (@the-maldridge).

 ---